-- Begin by formulating your 1-3 year Strategic Plan graphically on a single page with 7 or less Strategic Objectives.
+- Begin by formulating your 1,2,3 or 5 year Strategic Plan graphically on a single page with 7 or less Strategic Objectives.

 - At your monthly Management Team meeting, quickly review the current validity of your 1-page Strategic Plan, agree and make any necessary changes.